zarbanio/subgraph/README.md

-# Aave Protocol Subgraphs
+# Australis Protocol Subgraphs

-The Aave Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by [The Graph](https://thegraph.com).
+The Australis Protocol subgraphs index data from the protocol smart contracts, and expose a GraphQL endpoint hosted by [The Graph](https://thegraph.com).

 - [Active Deployments](#active-deployments)
 - [Usage](#usage)